Friday

 Tues Jan 14 - ROGER BEEBE (multi-projector 16mm film performance) - Beebe returns to the Santa Fe for the first time since 2019 with a program of 16mm multi-projector performances celebrating the 25th anniversary of his first touring program. ~ The program features several newer works (un arbre (2024, 4 x 16mm + video), Lineage (for Norman McLaren) (2019, 4 x 16mm), de rerum natura (2019, 3 x 16mm + video), Home Means Never Having to Say You’re Sorry (2021, 4 x 16mm), alongside some of his best-known projector performances (including the seven-projector show-stopping Last Light of a Dying Star (2008/2011).
 He will also include a sampling of recent essayistic videos, presented as live-narrated documentaries.
 These works take on a range of topics from the forbidden pleasures of men crying [Historia Calamitatum (The Story of My Misfortunes)] to the racial politics of font choices (The Comic Sans Video) and the real spaces of the virtual economy (Amazonia). ~ Roger Beebe is a filmmaker whose work since 2006 consists primarily of multiple-projector performances and essayistic videos that explore the world of found images and the "found" landscapes of late capitalism.
 He has screened his films around the globe at such unlikely venues as the CBS Jumbotron in Times Square and McMurdo Station in Antarctica as well as more likely ones including the Sundance Film Festival and the Museum of Modern Art with solo shows at Anthology Film Archives, The Laboratorio Arte Alameda in Mexico City, and Los Angeles Filmforum among many other venues.
 Beebe is also a film programmer: he ran Flicker, a festival of small-gauge film in Chapel Hill, NC, from 1997-2000 and was the founder and Artistic Director of FLEX, the Florida Experimental Film Festival from 2004-2014.
 He is currently a Professor in the Departments of Art and Theatre, Film, and Media Arts at the Ohio State University. (filmmaker in attendance from Ohio + presented on film + post-screening Q&A)

-Fri Jan 24 - Palestinian Solidarity benefit screening: A FADAI FILM (2024, 78 mins, directed by Kamal Aljafari) - "In the summer of 1982 the Israeli army invaded South Lebanon.
+Fri Jan 24 - A FIDAI FILM (2024, 78 mins, directed by Kamal Aljafari) - "In the summer of 1982 the Israeli army invaded South Lebanon.
 They advanced as far as West Beirut, which had been home to the Palestine Research Center and its vast collection of photographs, films, and documents since 1965.
 The Israeli army seized the archive as war booty....
 This history forms the departure point for Kamal Aljafari’s reconstruction of a revitalized Palestinian visual record, a sort of counter-archive that he calls “the camera of the dispossessed.”
 A Fidai Film is a blend of found footage and experimental cinema, with parts of the image cut out or replaced with material from the background, and title texts scratched out with red marks....
 The film is a treasure trove of footage about Palestinian life before and after the Nakba, accompanied by a soundtrack by Simon Fisher Turner and texts by writers including Gassan Kanafani.
-Each image and montage embodies history and art, longing and sadness and resistance and sabotage." - View trailer HERE
+Each image and montage embodies history and art, longing and sadness and resistance and sabotage." ~ Amidst fragments of memories and images of a people beset with the insignia of erasure, Kamal Aljafari’s cinema presents chapters of an unfinished story, all at once personal and communal.
+The Palestinian director and artist, born in the city of Ramla, in 1972, and based in Germany for years, has created a poetic filmography marked by restlessness, devising an elaborate mise-en-scene with different modes of resistance against the systematic attempts to destroy subjects, places, and the symbolic field that attest to a Palestinian existence.
+Over the course of his almost two-decade career, the filmmaker has undertaken a thorough investigation into the forms and politics of images amidst their power games, about what is seen and what has been made invisible, among material and memorial ruins interpolated in the editing room.
+(Palestinian Solidarity Benefit Screening - View trailer HERE)

 MARCH 2025 (exact date TBA) - RANKIN RENWICK (filmmaker in attendance from Portland Oregon + post-screening Q&A)

-Fri April 18 - K/S/R "Already in Heaven" + another local expanded cinema act + new short films by Ben Kujawski (performance for four film projectors & live sound + filmmaker in attendance from New York + post-screening Q&A)
+Fri April 18 - K/S/R "Already in Heaven" (expanded cinema performance for two 16mm film projectors, two 35mm slide projectors & live sound) + another local expanded cinema act + new short films by Ben Kujawski (filmmaker in attendance from New York + post-screening Q&A)

 MAY 2025 (exact date TBA) - OPEN SCREEN v.7 - Open to all local artists working in experimental, personal, animation or non-fiction filmmaking.
 One submission per person, 15 mins MAX (shorter is better).
 No industry-aspiring work, please. - (submissions open in April 2025)